 Hawksbill sea turtles are globally distributed occurring in at least the insular and western Caribbean, southwestern and eastern Atlantic, the southwestern, northwestern, and central/eastern Indian Ocean, and the western, central, and eastern Pacific.
-As with green sea turtles, hawksbill sea turtles nest broadly throughout Oceania, with the largest nesting concentration occurring on remote islands in Australia's Great Barrier Reef World Heritage Area (GBR), Australia's Torres Strait area, and Arnavon Islands in the Solomon Islands.
+In the Pacific Ocean, NMFS and FWS (2013a) define three populations, West, Central and East Pacific.
+Of these, hawksbill sea turtles from the Central Pacific population are most likely to interact with the ASLL given the overlap with the Action Area, with the exception of Hawaii where hawksbill turtles are not expected to migrate from Hawaii to the Action Area.
+We also consider hawksbill sea turtles from a portion of the West Pacific population, specifically Australia's Great Barrier Reef and Papua New Guinea to be reasonably likely to interact with the fishery.
+Together this area is generally termed as Oceania as described by Maison et al. (2010) but excluding Hawaii in this case.
+We refer to this area to describe the region containing the nesting beaches from which the hawksbill sea turtles that may be affected by the fishery are sourced.
+Hawksbill sea turtles nest broadly throughout Oceania, with the largest nesting concentration occurring on remote islands in Australia's Great Barrier Reef World Heritage Area (GBR), Australia's Torres Strait area, and Arnavon Islands in the Solomon Islands.